sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 The objectives of the pilot were to increase efficiency across the software assessment process as well as improve the quality of software assessments across the Government of Canada (GC); and increase collaboration between departments by bringing the GC software assessment community together.

 It is also aligned with the [GC Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) “Work in the open by default” and “Collaborate widely” as well as the [Directive on Open Government](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=28108) “Maximizing the release of GC information”.
-Finally, [Canada’s Digital Ambition 2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/canada-digital-ambition.html) said "Digitally, the GC must operate as one to benefit the people of Canada”.
+Finally, [Canada's Digital Ambition 2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/canada-digital-ambition.html) said "Digitally, the GC must operate as one to benefit the people of Canada”.

 ### Pilot planning

 At ESDC, four teams (architecture, accessibility, security and privacy) are involved in the software assessment process.
 Each of these teams participated in the pilot planning process and shared valuable information about the current software assessment process at ESDC.

-#### Legal and Information Categorization
+#### Legal Questions and Information Categorization

 During discussions with the teams involved in software assessment (both inside and outside ESDC), many questioned whether ESDC could legally share the software assessment documents.
 As such the IT Strategy team sought advice from ESDC Legal counsel and the Regional Security Office (RSO).